edinburgh-brewing-coop/edinburgh-brewing-coop.github.io/_posts/2016-06-19-Oude-Bruin.markdown

 Boiled the remainder for 90 minutes.

 Our first plan was to use Galena, possibly Colombus hops.
 But as luck would have it, our Brewstore were selling 4 year and very pungent Fuggles; aged in store having been acquired after the closure of another homebrew shop in town some years ago.
 36 grams was added to the remainder at 60 minutes.
+At 30 minutes, another 30 grams.

 After separating into 3 demijohns:
 * The dregs of a Strawberry Lambik added to 4L